Introduction

 Description of the risk types

 • Biophysical and Environmental risk types have significant and immediate effects on the of food and include all risks that result from the natural surroundings in which food systems function.
 Moreover, risks associated with this category are expected to increase in the following years.
-Read this article to learn more about how disasters can affect .
+Read this article to learn more about how disasters can affect food security.

 • Economic and Market risk types describe risks associated with market disturbances as well as unfavorable economic and financial conditions endangering food systems.

 • Socio-cultural and Demographic risk is the result of shifts in the stability of society and its demographic makeup.
-In fact, the supply chain may need to react quickly to changes in sociocultural behavior, which isn’t always feasible or economical.
-This article offers more insight into how consumer trends challenge food safety.
+In fact, the supply chain may need to react quickly to in sociocultural behavior, which isn’t always feasible or economical.
+This article offers more insight into how consumer trends challenge food .

 risks